PugazharasanC/Netlify-Notes/README.md

      For example,

- if you want to redirect all requests to `/*` to `/index.html` with a 200 status code, your `_redirects` file would look like this:
+        If you want to redirect all requests to `/*` to `/index.html` with a 200 status code, your `_redirects` file would look like this:

             ```plaintext
             /*    /index.html    200
             ```

     - This rule specifies a 200 redirect (OK response) from any path (`/*`) to `/index.html`.
     - Customize these rules based on your specific redirection needs.

     - Make sure to add this file to your version control system (e.g., Git) and deploy it along with your project.

     - When deploying on Netlify, the `_redirects` file in the `public` or `src` folder will be automatically picked up during the build process.

 ## Step 6: Launch Your React Web App 🚀